lechmazur/elimination_game/README.md

 - **GPT-4o mini**: "Hey P6, I see that you and P7 are considering targeting me, which I understand given my steady approach."

+- **Gemini 2.0 Flash**: "Let's pressure P4 and P7 HARD.
+If they don't commit to voting P6, we IMMEDIATELY switch to P7.
+No more Mr. Nice Guy."
 - **Gemini 2.0 Flash**: "P1, to be frank, P8 is very loyal.
 A three-way agreement is unlikely to work.
 I'm willing to vote out P8 with you *this round*, guaranteeing you a spot in the final two."
 - **Gemini 2.0 Flash**: "P5 betrayed our agreement, and P8 clearly sees me as a threat.
 My alliance with P1 is my only leverage.
 P8 is trying to paint a picture of collaboration, but it's a facade."
 - **Gemini 2.0 Flash**: "P5, you're dancing around the point.
 'Collective success' means P1 wins.
 You get nothing.
 I'm offering you a 50/50 shot at *everything*.
 P1 is using you.
 I'm offering you agency."